-- Make sure you leave at least three or four minutes for a final edit - Count the exact number of words to check that you have reached the word limit - Count the number of words in two lines, calculate how many words per line, then count how many lines to check that you have reached the word limit - Make sure that the examiner can understand without having to read anything twice - Make sure that your essay is really neat (= tidy = not messy) - Use an eraser to get rid of all mistakes - It's okay to correct by crossing things out, using triangles/ arrows to add words, etc. - You can insert one or two extra sentences with an arrow to improve the structure or reach the minimum number of words - Add higher level language/ more impressive language while you edit - Also get rid of repetitions (rephrasing, using reference expressions, etc) while editing Brainstorm useful phrases for doing the things in italics above.
+- Leave at least three or four minutes for a final edit - Count the exact number of words - Count the number of words in two lines, calculate how many words per line, then count how many lines - Make sure that the examiner can understand without having to read anything twice - Make sure that your essay is really neat (= tidy = not messy) - Use an eraser to get rid of all mistakes - It's okay to correct by crossing things out, using triangular shapes to add extra words, etc - You can insert one or two extra sentences with an arrow to improve the structure or reach the minimum number of words - Add higher level language while you edit - Get rid of repetitions by rephrasing, using reference expressions, etc.

+Brainstorm useful phrases for doing the things in italics above.